GivEnergy/giv_tcp/README.md

 * Set the container to auto-restart to ensure reliability
 * Out of the box the default setup enables local MQTT broker and REST service (see below for details)
 * For Invertor autodiscovery to function your container must run on the "Host" network within docker (not Bridge).
 If it fails then you will need to manually add in INVERTOR_IP to the env variables

+### Installation
+The simplist installation method for GivTCP is to use the built-in self-run option which will automatically connect to your invertor and grab the data.

+1. Install docker on a suitable machine which is "always on" in your network.
+2. Open up your docker interface (I prefer portainer https://www.portainer.io/)
+3. Navigate to "Containers" and click "add container"
+4. search for the GivTCP docker image using this tag: "giv_tcp-ma:latest"
+5. Scoll down to the "Advanced container settings" and select the Env tab
+6. Add in the following ENV:
+   1. INVERTOR_IP=<ip_of_your_invertor>
+7. If you don't know your invertor IP you can leave this blank and the container will attempt to find your invertor on the network
+8. Set the Network to "Host"
+9. Deploy the container

+Once this has been done the container should start-up and begin publishing data to its internal MQTT broker.
+You can test this by using an MQTT client, such as MQTT Explorer(http://mqtt-explorer.com/) and connect using the IP address of the machine you are running docker on.

+From here your invertor data is available through either MQTT or REST as described below.

+### Docker Envirnoment Variables

 | ENV Name                | Example       |  Description                      |
 | ----------------------- | ------------- |  -------------------------------- |